tallen-hashicorp/vault-pr-ad-testing/README.md

 vault read ad/creds/my-application
 ```

-Using TCP dump I can see the traffic flow during this are as follows.
+Using TCP dump, I can see the traffic flow during this as follows.
 This goes from the primary to the AD server
 ```mermaid
 sequenceDiagram
     actor c as Client